 - All Academies have a general power to impose reasonable and proportionate disciplinary measures (Education and Inspections Act 2006).
-This enables a member of staff to confiscate, retain or dispose of a pupil's property as a disciplinary penalty where it is reasonable to do so. - The School's policy on searching and confiscation has regard to the DfE guidance Searching, screening and confiscation: advice for schools (DfE, July 2022).
+This enables a member of staff to confiscate, retain or dispose of a pupil's property as a disciplinary penalty where it is reasonable to do so. - 2 The Academy's policy on searching and confiscation has regard to the DfE guidance on Searching, Screening and Confiscation (July 2023) (DfE, July 2032).